 The cost of living in Vietnam varies widely between major cities like Hanoi and Ho Chi Minh City compared to coastal and smaller cities.

-- Coastal and Smaller Cities: Cities like Da Nang, Nha Trang, and smaller towns offer more affordable living.
-The accommodation cost is significantly lower, with similar apartments costing between ₹15,000 to ₹30,000 per month.
+- Coastal and Smaller Cities: Da Nang, Nha Trang, and smaller towns offer more affordable living.
+The accommodation cost is significantly lower, with similar apartments costing between ₹15,000 and ₹30,000 per month.
 Food and transportation costs are also lower.

 Category | Hanoi and Ho Chi Minh City | Coastal and Smaller Cities |